nric/ProximalPolicyOptimizationKeras/README.md

 # ProximalPolicyOptimizationKeras
 This is a deterministic Tensorflow 2.0 (keras) implementation of a Open Ai's proximal policy optimization actor critic algorithm PPO.

-This is a deterministic Tensorflow 2.0 (keras) implementation of a Open Ai's proximal policy optimization actor critic algorithm PPO.

 Here, it is tested with open ai gym lunar lander v2 but should be easy to adapt to any env that takes an action with a defind action space size and returns reward,next_state,done each step.